samuellembke/hubspot-theme-boilerplate/README.md

  - package.json

 ### Hubspot init
-Connect hubspot with the theme
+Connect hubspot with the hubspot account you want to publish on
 ```bash
 hs init
 ```